View your wishlist

 Though a trench coat or raincoat may not be your first choice when it comes to cooler weather, the shower resistant, cotton-rich fabric is ideal for when the clouds come rolling and our unpredictable British sets in.
 It’s a versatile piece of outerwear that works just as well with suiting as it does with casualwear – see more ways to style your trench coat here.

 As for slightly thicker options, a pea coat and an overcoat are both solid winter investments.
 Blended with cashmere, the wool overcoat is a smart-casual staple.
-Thinner notch lapels mirror standard suiting which is great if you want to use it as an extension of your workwear.
-As for the peacoat, the thicker lapels and double-breasted closure makes it feel like a thicker version of a suit jacket, adding a touch of smartness to any outfit.
+Thicker notch lapels add a vintage touch, and mirror standard suiting which is great if you want to use it as an extension of your workwear.
+It's also finished with AMF stitching as a nod to traditional tailoring techniques.

 How to style your layers the right way

 Layering your clothes isn’t just about piling them on.
-You can still stay looking stylish when you layer your outfits, and here’s how.
+You can still look great when you style your pieces together, and here’s how.

 Dress for the occasion